Skip to content

 1 / 1

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company also reports having an Integrated Fire Management (IFM) program, including an in-depth workplan for fire prevention.
+The company also reports that it has an Integrated Fire Management (IFM) program which includes an in-depth work plan for fire prevention, preparedness, response, and recovery.

 • Y